ALVA (Backaid max acetaminophen 500 mg / pamabrom 25 mg)

 Backaid Max is used in the treatment of back pain and belongs to the drug class analgesic combinations.
 FDA has not classified the drug for risk during pregnancy.
-Backaid Max acetaminophen 500 mg / pamabrom 25 mg is not subject to the Controlled Substances Act.
+Backaid Max acetaminophen 500 mg / pamabrom 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - acetaminophen 500 mg / pamabrom 25 mg

 - Drug Class:

 - Analgesic combinations

 - Pregnancy Category: